linna1998/Parallel-Decision-Tree-on-GPU/README.md

 4. Improve our GPU parallel version with some new algorithms

 ### Hope to achieve:
-1. High scalability on GPU
+1. High scalability on GPU when data becomes larger
 2. More speedup on GPU.

 ### Demo and poster